tektechnologies/Instructor-Prep/301/week_2/class-09/README.md

   return accObj;
 }
 students2.reduce(makeGradeObject2, {});
-// write code easier while its easy to read, everything that can be done with a reduce can be done with four loop
+// write code easier while its easy to read, everything that can be done with a
+// reduce can be done with four loop

 ```

----

-## Ten Minute Break

-- ## Second Hour
+## Second Hour

----

 ### Refactoring